ON THIS PAGE

 Historical: Runs once.
 Fetches data for 36 months in reverse chronological order, to fetch the most recent data first.
 Once the job finishes, its status changes to

 Historical Load Finished.
 The historical job’s position cannot be modified.
 This job can simply be restarted.
 Since it retrieves data in reverse order, the date offset displayed keeps moving backward as the job runs.
-Read Historical Loads.
+Read Types of Data Synchronization.

 Refresher: Runs daily.
 Fetches data for the last 2 days.
 This duration cannot be modified.
 The job checks for data in reverse order but it does not show any date offset.
 The job’s position cannot be changed.
 Upon completion, the job is deferred for 24 hours.